 Reviewing the user’s Audit Details can tell an admin the following:

 - The user created a lot of files.
 The admin may want to reach out and ask if this was intended.

 - The user changed permissions on over 7,000 files.
 Is that normal?
 The admin should reach out and learn the purpose behind this activity.

 - The user deleted a bunch of files.
 Was it by accident?
 (FYI, Files has Snapshot and Self-service Restore functionalities to retrieve deleted files that are not addressed in this blog series.)

 - Why is the user trying to access files he doesn’t have permission to?
 Is his workstation infected?

 - The admin can tell where the access is coming from with the “User IP Address” column.
 Maybe the admin quarantines that IP and takes it off the network until he figures out the reason behind the activity.
 Or if the admin is brave enough, he can even disable the user in AD until the issues are resolved.

 In the Audit Trails view, an administrator can get very specific with timeframes for user actions.
 As you’ve seen with other Files’ graphs, these timeframes can be rigid.
 However, I fully expect Nutanix to bring more flexibility to its graphs as the platform matures.

 Because Audit Trails is one of my favorite sections of Files analytics, it will receive a more in-depth review in Part III of this series.
 Part III will also address Anomalies and Pricing Structure.

-As a quick reminder, we have this capability published in the WWT ATC Portal.
+As a quick reminder, we have this capability on-demand in the ATC.
 You can also access our latest hyper-converged labs that feature many Nutanix solutions.
-Just reach out to your account manager or connect with us online.
+Just reach out to your account manager or connect with us in the comment section below.